revature-curriculum/html-button-tag-javalin/README.md

 ### Sample Output

-A button should appear, which when clicked will trigger a popup window in the browser.
+A button should appear, which when clicked, will then trigger a popup window in the browser that will state the user won a video game console.

 ---